oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 #### What is it?

-Cloud DataProc is a service by Google, that is a value add on top of basic compute - the basis of almost all cloud compute providers.
+[Cloud DataProc](https://cloud.google.com/dataproc/) is a service by Google, that is a value add on top of basic compute - the basis of almost all cloud compute providers.
 People have been running Spark and MapReduce on cloud computing since the early days of such services, as it enables relatively small companies to perform huge amounts of computation without owning their own data centres.
 However, setting up a Spark/Hadoop cluster on bare compute takes a fair amount of DevOps experience, and maintaining it also is a non-trivial operation.

-With that in mind, Google (and AWS, with EMR) have decided to offer hosted Spark/Hadoop clusters as a service - press a button and your cluster spins up, and press another and it shuts down.
+With that in mind, Google (and AWS, with [EMR](https://aws.amazon.com/emr/)) have decided to offer hosted Spark/Hadoop clusters as a service - press a button and your cluster spins up, and press another and it shuts down.

 #### How does it work?

-DataProc adds a UI, an API and CLI integration, allowing spin-up of an arbitrarily-sized Hadoop and Spark cluster (each cluster comes with Hadoop and Spark preinstalled - generally each will be at the latest major release).
-You can choose the size and number of nodes, from a single node cluster, up to a multi-thousand node cluster with 96 core machines.
+DataProc consists of a UI, an API and CLI integration, allowing spin-up of an arbitrarily-sized Hadoop and Spark cluster (each cluster comes with Hadoop and Spark preinstalled - generally each will be at the latest major release).
+You can choose the size and number of nodes, from a single node cluster, up to a multi-thousand node cluster with 160 core machines.
 All of the networking between nodes is all handled by GCP, and you’re simply provided with a name to connect to.

-Jobs are launched via the DataProc UI - you tell it what cluster to run the job on, and GCP again figures out how to package everything up and send to the cluster, and how to return results.
+Jobs are launched via the DataProc UI - you tell it what to run on which cluster, and GCP again figures out how to package everything up and send to the cluster, and how to return results.

-You can configure what dependencies and packages are present on each node in the cluster by use of ‘init scripts’ - essentially shell scripts that are executed on the nodes as they’re being configured.
-These can install linux packages, set environment variables and install python packages.
+You can configure what dependencies and packages are present on each node in the cluster by use of ‘initialisation actions’ - essentially shell scripts that are executed on the nodes as they’re being configured.
+These can install linux packages, set environment variables, install python packages and more.
 If you need to SSH into a given machine, the UI will give you access to the underlying compute instances, and from there they act like any other compute instance - you can SSH in, as well as view CPU usage, memory usage, etc.

 #### How do you use it?